An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Preliminaries: Notation and definitions

-\begin{proof} Let $x \in LP(G)$ be an extreme point that minimizes the sum of coordinates of a vector in $LP(G)$.
+\begin{proof} Let $x \in $ \ref{LP} be an extreme point such that $\sum_{e \in E} x_e =$ \optLP.
 Suppose that there is some $x_e > 1$ for $e \in E$.
-Since $G$ is 2-edge connected, each cut crossing edge $e$ must include at least one other edge.
-Suppose that $x_e$ does not belong to any tight cuts, i.e. $x(\delta(S)) > 2$ for all $S$ such that $e \in \delta(S)$.
-Then we can decrease the value of $x_e$ and obtain a smaller solution, which is a contradiction to the optimality of $x$.
+First, we observe that edge $e$ must belong to some tight cut (i.e., there exists $S \subset V$ such that $e \in \delta(S)$ and $x(\delta(S)) = 2$).
+Since $G$ is 2-edge-connected, each cut crossing edge $e$ must include at least one other edge.
+If $x_e$ did not belong to any tight cut, then we could decrease the value of $x_e$ and obtain a smaller solution, which is a contradiction to the optimality of $x$.

-Therefore, suppose that $e$ is in exactly one tight cut.
-Since there is at least one other edge besides $e$ crossing this cut and this edge must have value strictly less than 1, we can increase the $x$-value on this edge and decrease $x_e$.
-Since the cut is still tight, the solution is still feasible and has the same value as the original solution.